-On the Elephant Property, the Company focused its exploration attention in 2016 on the South Zone Target, with the objective of discovering higher grade structures.
+On the Elephant Property, the Company initially focused its exploration attention on the South Zone Target, with the objective of discovering higher grade structures.
 This target consists of a gold-arsenic-antimony soil anomaly encompassing a 1,000 m by 250 m area with gold values exceeding 100 ppb gold.
 The highest gold values in rock samples from the Elephant Property come from this target.
 Prospecting and sampling by the Company has resulted gold values in grab samples of quartz vein material from the intrusive including 12.98 gpt, 5.21 gpt, 4.44 gpt, 3.02 gpt, 2.59 gpt and 2.18 gpt gold.
 Historically, a stibnite (antimony sulphide) bearing grab sample was reported in the area in 1991 that assayed 12 ounces per ton gold (411.4 gpt gold).
 This area was drilled in 1992 with two (2) holes without explaining the soil anomaly or high gold-in-rock samples.

-In 2016, the Company completed four diamond drill holes from three setups on the South Zone Target.
+After completing a power assisted auger soil sampling program, the Company completed four diamond drill holes from three setups on the South Zone Target in 2016.
 The Company announced encouraging results from the first two drill holes.
 Weighted average gold results for the mineralized zone in two closely spaced holes are 4.09 gpt gold over 4.6 m and 3.87 gpt gold over 4.6 m.
 True width is currently unknown.